wp-plugins/links-synthesis/readme.txt

 p&gt;In addition, each link is periodically check to see if the link is still valid.

-You may dispaly a thumbnail of the URL when the user move its mouse over the link.
+You may display a thumbnail of the URL when the user move its mouse over the link.

 This plugin is under GPL licence.